un1n0wn/venom/README.md

 # venom
-venom is a simple hacking tool i made, i want you to know that this is my first time trying to make a serious program so it might be a bit bad but this wan fun to make!
+venom is a simple hacking tool i made, i want you to know that this is my first time trying to make a serious program so it might be a bit bad but this was fun to make!

 INSTRUCTIONS: